 - Limited Liability Company, wherein part ownership (at least 51%) is given to a local sponsor.

 3. Register the company’s trade name and select an appropriate location

 A trade name is equivalent to your company’s identity, so the name must be chosen appropriately and in line with the regulations set by the UAE Government.
 Once you’ve selected an appropriate trade name, you can now proceed with selecting a location.
 Though the business may be online, you are still required by law to have a physical business location.
 It can range from a simple office space to a warehouse of stock.
-Most free zones like SPC Free Zone provide arrangements for office spaces, warehouse space, co-working space, and other locations that can accommodate your business needs perfectly.
+Most i zones like SPC Free Zone provide arrangements for office spaces, warehouse space, co-working space, and other locations that can accommodate your business needs perfectly.

 4. Design your E-commerce website